 ANYONE CAN BAKE RECIPE - This is a no-fail cookie recipe.
 With just 7 ingredients plus the chocolate chips, you've got outrageously delicious cookies that rival the fancier ones that require rest and chill times.

 Please check the recipe card below for a detailed, printable ingredient list.

-VEGETABLE SHORTENING - Using vegetable shorting (instead of butter) has the advantage that it helps the cookies to retain a nice shape and adds to the softness.
+VEGETABLE SHORTENING - Using vegetable shorting (instead of butter) has the advantage that it helps the cookies retain a nice shape and adds to the softness.

 SUGAR - We'll use a 3:1 ratio of dark brown sugar to white sugar.
 I recommend using packed dark brown sugar instead of light brown sugar because dark brown sugar has a richer, bolder flavor.

 But if you only have light brown sugar, don't let that stop you!
-While I think the cookies turn out nicer with dark brown sugar, many batches later, rest assured these chocolate chip cookies also taste amazing with light brown sugar.
+While I think the cookies turn out nicer with dark brown sugar, many batches later, rest assured these chocolate chip cookies taste amazing with light brown sugar.

 EGGS - You'll need two large eggs.
 They'll add to the overall structure of the cookie and also to the chewiness.

 INSTANT VANILLA PUDDING - Technically speaking, you might call these cookies "Chocolate Chip Pudding Cookies"!